AmpliconSuite/CycleViz/README.md

 ## Usage

+The examples directory provides two worked examples and sample datasets as a jumping-off point for users.

 ### Running CycleViz with an AA-generated cycles file
 If using an AA-generated cycles file instead of AR, whose segments are merged across adjacent breakpoint graph segments, you will first need to unmerge the segments in the cycles file.
 We provide a script, `convert_cycles_file.py` which can be run on an AA cycles file and AA breakpoint graph.
 This script must be run to generate a BPG-converted cycles file, prior to running CycleViz.
 Many thanks to Siavash R. Dehkordi for providing this script.